-The primary goal of the water division is to meet existing and future demand for safe, high quality water that exceeds regulatory standards at a reasonable rate.
+The primary goal of the water division is to meet existing and future demand for safe, high-quality water that exceeds regulatory standards at a reasonable rate.
 This will be accomplished by monitoring and maintaining the aging infrastructure of our water system and implementing projects to strengthen and improve our infrastructure.
 The following initiatives will be implemented to achieve these goals:

-- Enhance water quality and flow characteristics through the systematic elimination of dead ends, the replacement of deteriorating mains, and the addition of mixing systems in our storage tanks - Complete the Reservoir Replacement project in fiscal year 2022 - Continue to replace aging subsystems at the water treatment plant - Continue implementation of Advanced Metering Infrastructure (AMI) during fiscal year 2022
+- Enhance water quality and flow characteristics through the systematic elimination of dead ends, the replacement of deteriorating mains, and the addition of mixing systems in our storage tanks - Complete the Reservoir Replacement project in fiscal year 2023 - Continue to replace aging subsystems at the water treatment plant - Continue implementation of the AMI project during fiscal year 2023